If you are a new veteran or dependent student who has not used VA benefits before at any institution of higher education, this is where you start.

 - Certificate of Eligibility (COE) letter from the VA stating eligibility and length of entitlement (Ch 33 and 35).
 This will be sent to you four to eight weeks after you apply for your benefits using the VONAPP process.
 If you have not yet received your COE, you may substitute a DD-214 or other proof of benefits eligibility, but you will still need to submit a COE as soon as you receive it.

 - DD-214 (Military Discharge Document) - Copy Member 4 (Ch 30 and 1606, only)

 - DD-2384 (NOBE - Notice of Basic Eligibility) (Ch 1606, only)

 - Prior Credit Evaluation — Print the form and take it to your academic advisor for completion.

-- VA Certification Activity Sheet — Print the form, complete and send to ASU's Veteran Services as described on the form.
+- VA Enrollment Activity Form — Fill out the form online and submit it.
+You will receive an email confirmation from ASU Veteran Services that you have submitted the form.
 This enrollment information will be sent to the VA every semester.